TrigXploit/Obsidoan-Learning/Certifikater/eJPT/Assessment Methodologies/Information Gathering.md

 The video shows the website for passive scanning https://hackersploit.org along with some of ways to get basic information on a target

+**command**
-f.eks. commands host command ` host Ip-Address || url-address`
+He talks about the command  ` host Ip-Address || url-address`
+which gives a bit of basic info about the website.
 *Note:* if there are more then 2 addresses the address is probably using a [[Proxy web servers|proxy server]]

+another command is the `Whatweb Ip-Address || url-address` This will try to tells us what technologies were used to create the website *Note* The info can be missing or wrong.

+**search engine tools**
+Another is the `robots.txt` url where you list sites that a search engines Webcrawlers from visiting those sites. another url is the `sitemap(s).xml` where you can see the different indexed pages.

-another is the
+**Download the website**

 ### Vid 2 - WhoIs Enumeration
 when trying to gather information silently host is a good way to obtain the